Kyuu-Ji/htb-write-up/pressed/write-up-pressed.md

 ### Getting Shell Access

-Unfortunately it is not possible to get a reverse shell as there is a firewall rule implemented:
+Unfortunately it is not possible to get a reverse shell as there are firewall rules implemented:
 ```
 POST /shell.php
 (...)